 Address: Maeslantkeringweg 139, 3151 ZZ Hoek van Holland

 Another of the many quaint towns on the Ijsselmeer, Hoorn is becoming an increasingly popular tourist destination.
 The big draw here is its many fine historic buildings and picturesque waterside setting.

-Highlights include the town's two yacht harbors lined with attractive 17th-century gabled houses, galleries, shops, and museums, and the historic old Town Hall (Stadhuis), built in 1402 and originally home to the convent of St. Cecilia.
+Highlights of a visit include exploring the town's two yacht harbors lined with their attractive 17th-century gabled houses, galleries, shops, and museums.
+Also worth seeing is the historic old Town Hall (Stadhuis), built in 1402 and originally home to the convent of St. Cecilia.
 Interior highlights include the 18th-century Council Chamber with its painting of the naval battle of 1573.